Neufund/ico-transparency-monitor/README.md

  ### Parity Node
  To be added soon

-### Questions
+### Transparency Questionnaire
-ICO smart contracts are assigned a class, based on a decision matrix by manually answering these questions:
+ICO smart contracts are assigned a transparency class via a decision function (point to the code) which takes a set of answers as an input.
+In principle all questions are answered by analysis of the Solidity code of smart contracts.
+We are not looking at teams, token models or their ecosystem impact.
+We also are not doing a typical code review that looks for bugs.
+We are looking for the following:

+* Breaches in trustless trust, where essential terms are controlled by a person, not a smart contract.
+A serious breach is for example a contracts that issues tokens from previously pledged ETH by action of an owner (and not in typical 'claim' pattern), less serious are token prices, caps and end dates that can be changed by the owner and not by some market mechanism or smart contract code.
+* ETH/money flow is not going through smart contract but is handled by some backend service (serious breach) or ETH goes directly to some wallet where it is out of control of smart contract even before ICO ends and tokens are issued.
+* Smart Contract code is convoluted or it does something different than it looks.
+Most serious breach is a lack of source code.
+Less serious breach could be for example a day constant that has 23 hours not 24 ;>

+Please note again note that we are not evaluation products or business model.
+A scam (like financial pyramid) can be 100% trustless and transparent from the code point of view.

+To help assess ICO issues we answer following set of questions for ICOs we list here:

-1. Is ICO controlled by a smart contract? (some ICOs are entirely performed in the backend and smart contract is created post factum.
-Example ICONOMI)
+1. Is ICO controlled by a smart contract? (some ICOs are entirely performed on the backend or smart contract and filled by data post factum.)

-2. Is smart contract source code available? (license type ie. if this is open source or not does not matter)
+2. Is smart contract source code available? (even if there is a smart contract we need its source code, pretty obvious)

-3. Is smart contract source code provided in etherscan?
+3. Is smart contract source code provided in etherscan? (it is very handy but not required)

-4. Is instruction provided how to reproduce deployed byte-code? (does not apply if etherscan source is there)
+4. Is instruction provided how to reproduce deployed byte-code? (we trust etherscan but other byte code verification methods are also fine!)

 5. Does smart contract provide all tracking data via events? (if it is easy to read accounts, tokens, and token price from events)

 6. Is information on token price in ETH provided? (via event or in transaction?)

 7. Does smart contract handle ETH in a trustless way?
-Is ETH really sent to ICO smart contract in a transaction or we need to trust some backend on it.
-Please note that there can be ICO without ether at all (like Neufund ICO)
+Is ETH really sent to ICO smart contract in a transaction or we need to trust some backend on it?

-8. If ICO is using other currencies is information on token price provided?
+8. If ICO is using other currencies is information on token price provided? (future ICOs may use tokens or tokenized fiat currencies as base currency for the ICO)

 9. Does smart contract handle other currencies in a trustless way?
-Does some smart contract store balance of those currencies? (it is like our EUR Token)
+Does some smart contract store balance of those currencies? (like Melonport's EURO Token)

 10. Was smart contract code easy to read and properly commented?

-11. Does the ICO doing exactly the same what they say on their website?
+11. Are token holder rights protected in trustless way? (see paragraph on breaches of trustless trust above)

+12. Is price of the token deterministic? (is price or mechanism controlling the price specified in smart contract or owner can change it as s/he wants?)

+13. Is ICO start condition specified in contract? (as above)

+14. Is ICO end condition specified in contract? (as above)

-### Classes
+### Transparency Decision
 Using the collected data and answered questions an ICO is given one of these states:
 1. Non-transparent
 2. Transparent with issues
 3. Fully transparent

-### Decision Matrix
+@Moe please rewrite above using data from config file. each question has two properties 'critical' and 'notApplicable'. ask mostafa where decision function is and describe decision matrix and function (it's simple, you can also talk to me)
+<<<<<<
 Based on the Decision Matrix An ICO is assigned a class.
 An ICO is considered Non-transparent when N "No" is given to all the questions asked for example.

 The decision matrix is represented as: